lsblakk/pystar/docs/webapp.rst

 We will cover local deployment as well as deploying your web application to the world, where other people can play with it, and where you can modify it.

-This is based ''heavily'' on the official tutorial for the Django web programming framework as well as the `Ruby on Rails for Women <http://www.wiki.devchix.com/index.php?title=Ruby_and_Rails_workshops_for_women>`_ workshop.
+This is based *heavily* on the official tutorial for the Django web programming framework as well as the `Ruby on Rails for Women <http://www.wiki.devchix.com/index.php?title=Ruby_and_Rails_workshops_for_women>`_ workshop.